 I found this thread on Trip Advisor to be the most helpful when it came to finding the start of the trail and figuring out how to walk it.

 If you like hiking, but want a guide, there are some great reviews for this tour on Airbnb Experiences.
 I thought about taking this one, but it was booked up for the weekend we were visiting.

 This is perhaps one of the more popular things to do in Guadalajara.
-We skipped out on it because with only four days in Guadalajara, it wasn’t really a priority.

 It’s a popular place for expats and retirees to move to from the US and Canada.
 I’ve been told it’s incredibly beautiful and peaceful.

 Getting to Lake Chapala is pretty simple if you want to go it alone.

 To get to Lake Chapala from Guadalajara, head to the bus station (La Central Vieja) and look for the buses to Chapala.
 There are a few companies that go there and they run very regularly (more than once an hour).
 Bus tickets cost 55 Pesos each way.